 NUON CHEA, IENG SARY, KHIEU SAMPHAN AND IENG THIRITH CASES: JUDGE YOU OTTARA DISQUALIFICATION, ECCC, TC, 9 May 2011, para.
-3.

-Decisions valid even when disqualification pending: The rule that decisions issued prior to determination of application for disqualification are deemed valid applies even when application for disqualification is pending at time decision is rendered.
+3 decisions issued prior to determination of application for disqualification are deemed valid applies even when application for disqualification is pending at time decision is rendered.